Apulia - Heel of Italy

 -

-After crossing the Murgia plateau, you will stay in the Itria valley, characterized by a flourishing vegetation where olive trees stand.
-These are cultivated in farms called Masserie, small typical local stone fortresses.
-Coasts are marked by long, sandy beaches, dunes and protected natural reserves.
-There are several traces of old Messapi civilizations, rock settlements, castles and not-to-be-missed trulloes made with drystone techniques.
+From the Sassi of Matera in Basilicata you will venture onto Apulian land.
+After crossing the Murgia Plateau, you'll stay in the Itria Valley, characterized by flourishing vegetation where olive trees stretch towards the sun.
+These are cultivated on farms called Masserie - small, local stone fortresses.
+The coasts here are defined by long, sandy beaches, dunes, and protected natural reserves.
+Located around this incredible area are several traces of old Messapi civilizations - rock settlements, castles and not-to-be-missed trulloes made with drystone techniques.

 Highlights